 One of the most basic chart formations is the inside day candlestick pattern.
-Are you familiar with the inside day price bar?
-Read on to learn more about how to spot, interpret, and trade the inside day candle.
+If you are not familiar with the inside day price bar, then read on to learn more about how to spot, interpret, and trade the inside day candle.

 What Is The Inside Day Candle?